-We’d recommend that you give yourself at least an hour to allow for any hiccups along the way.
+We’d recommend giving yourself at least an hour to allow for any hiccups along the way.

-Top tip: Try to plan your application around your baby’s resting times.
-The last thing that you want is to be stuck in a long queue with a distressed baby.
+Top tip: Plan your application around your baby’s resting times.
+The last thing you want is to be stuck in a long queue with a distressed baby.

 Baby Passport Renewal And Replacement

-Although your baby’s passport is valid for five years, there is always a possibility that you might misplace it somewhere when traveling or it may get lost.
-In the unfortunate instance that something happens to your child’s passport, you can replace it fairly easily.
+Although your baby’s passport is valid for five years, there is always a possibility that you might misplace it somewhere when traveling, or it may get lost.

 A baby’s passport can be renewed or replaced online.
 If you are not in your homeland at the time of loss, then you may need to contact your nearest embassy to have it replaced.